-ALL HOME AND NHTF FUNDED PROJECTS MUST ADHERE TO THE FOLLOWING:
+ALL HOME, NHTF AND/OR TCAP FUNDED PROJECTS MUST ADHERE TO THE FOLLOWING:

-- A. Projects must be prepared to provide WCDA, within 30 days of notification of funding, the exact legal description of property and other information necessary to conduct an Environmental Review. - B. Final plans for the project must be filed with the local jurisdiction within 60 days of notification of funding. - C. All zoning and PUD approvals must be secured within 120 days of notification of funding. - D. Construction must be scheduled to start within 6 months from notification of funding award. - E. Final HOME and/or NHTF Award documents cannot be executed until firm financing is in place for ALL other funding sources.
-Thus, firm commitments from all funding sources must be provided to WCDA within 90 days of notification of award of funding. - F. The owner/applicant must secure appropriate title prior to funding.
+- 1. Projects must be prepared to provide WCDA, within 30 days of notification of funding, the exact legal description of property and other information necessary to conduct an Environmental Review. - 2.
+Final plans for the project must be filed with the local jurisdiction within 60 days of notification of funding. - 3.
+All zoning and PUD approvals must be secured within 120 days of notification of funding. - 4.
+Construction must be scheduled to start within 6 months from notification of funding award. - 5.
+Final HOME, NHTF and/or TCAP Award documents cannot be executed until firm financing is in place for ALL other funding sources.
+Thus, firm commitments from all funding sources must be provided to WCDA within 90 days of notification of award of funding. - 6.
+The owner/applicant must secure appropriate title prior to funding.
 Appropriate title includes fee simple title or 99+ year lease.
-All lease forms of ownership must be Pre-approved by WCDA PRIOR to Application. - G. HOME and/or NHTF funds can only be used for reimbursement of Acquisition Costs and Hard Construction Costs.
-No Interim Costs, Financing Costs, Syndication Costs, Developer Fees, or Reserves will be funded with HOME and/or NHTF funds. - H. The Title Company will act as disbursement agent for all construction funds. - I. WCDA will determine the HOME and/or NHTF repayment terms in accordance with the Allocation Plan limits and restrictions when the HOME and/or NHTF documents are prepared for closing after the first mortgage rate and term have been set. - J. The amortization period and term of the HOME and/or NHTF loan must be equal to or less than the affordability period. - K. Projects located in the entitlement cities of Cheyenne and Casper must provide a current (no older than 6 months) signed letter of consistency with the Consolidated Plan from the applicable Jurisdiction. - L. All HOME Match must be documented at time of application by the Source providing the Match that grant has been awarded or fee reduction has been approved, or by lending institution providing a firm commitment of a below market interest rate loan in order to receive allowable points. - M. All projects seeking funding from the HOME CHDO set-aside, must submit a CHDO application and supporting documentation with each application. - N. Extended title insurance must be provided including lien, survey and easement coverage, coverage for rights, interests or claims not shown of public record, and a foundation endorsement.
+All lease forms of ownership must be Pre-approved by WCDA PRIOR to Application. - 7.
+HOME, NHTF and/or TCAP funds can only be used for reimbursement of Acquisition Costs and Hard Construction Costs.
+No Interim Costs, Financing Costs, Syndication Costs, Developer Fees, or Reserves will be funded with HOME and/or NHTF funds. - 8.
+The Title Company will act as disbursement agent for all construction funds. - 9.
+For HOME, NHTF and/or TCAP projects, a construction loan promissory note will be executed with a maturity date of ninety (90) days after the Placed-in-Service date identified in the Application and bearing interest at zero percent (0%).
+At maturity, the note will be on a monthly amortization not to exceed the lesser of the HOME, NHTF and/or TCAP affordability period or 480 months; and bearing interest, when placed on permanent repayment, as follows: - a. three percent (3%) for all TCAP projects; - b. two percent (2%) for HOME new construction; or - c. one percent (1%) for HOME acquisition/rehabilitation; or, - d. zero percent (0%) for NHTF.